|

 ident is the name of the register, and n is the value to be

-assigned.
-Prefixing n with a plus or minus sign increments or
+assigned. n can be prefixed with a plus or minus sign if

-decrements (respectively) its existing value.
-If assignment of a
+existing value by n is desired.
+If assignment of a (possibly)

-(possibly) negative n is required, further prefix it with a zero
+negative n is required, further prefix it with a zero or enclose

-or enclose it in parentheses.
-If i is specified, the register's
+it in parentheses.
+If i is specified, the register is

-value automatically changes by i prior to interpolation if a plus
+automatically modified by i prior to interpolation if a plus or

 \n[±][ident]